jp1995/kappa-launcher/README.md

 Once you have done this, simply run the script again.

-Dependencies include rofi, jq and xdg-utils.
+Requirements include rofi, jq and xdg-utils.
 It's likely that you have the latter two installed.
 Optionally, you'll also need streamlink, chatterino and/or chatty.

 ## Additional info